dhaulakhandiharsh/rag-document/README.md

 ## 📌 Assumptions & Shortcuts

-- Embeddings are stored in-memory (not persistent).
+- Embeddings are stored in memory (not persistent).
 - No database integration.
 - No authentication layer.
 - Basic text extraction (no advanced parsing).
-- Not optimized for large-scale production workloads.
+- Not optimized for large scale production workloads.

 This implementation focuses on demonstrating core RAG concepts clearly.